giulio-bellizia/Ecom_DB_ETL/README.md

 The transformed product lists are then loaded into the database.
 The interface with the database is handled using the SQLAlchemy package.

-All sensitive data (usernames, passwords, API keys, etc...) is passed to the main application as environment variables saved in a hidden .env file using the dotenv package.
+All sensitive data (usernames, passwords, API keys, etc...) are passed to the main application as environment variables saved in a hidden .env file, using the dotenv package.